Foreign Intelligence Service of Ukraine: History

 According to the Constitution, the FISU operates under direction of the President of Ukraine and the Defense and Security Council of Ukraine, it is also under supervision of the Verkhovna Rada (the Supreme Council of Ukraine).
 The Accounting Chamber of Ukraine monitors budget expenditures on FISU maintenance.
 The General Prosecutor of Ukraine and authorized officials provide law enforcement of FISU activities.

 The development of the organization as an independent structure and elaboration of legal underpinning for the FISU are coupled with the Service's routine work.
 This process engages settlement of key issues concerning legal and economic support, and personnel management on both state and institutional levels.
 To meet demands of democratic states the FISU has made a first step towards reformation of Ukrainian law enforcement agencies.
 The Service has gained the status of an independent state body and it has been detached from law enforcement agency.
 The FISU is caring out its practical actions in the context of world tendency towards strengthening intelligence in the security support systems, and enhancing drastically the overall information.
 The improvement of intelligence direction and control system is aimed at enhancing Service ability to disrupt external threats that may affect the Ukrainian national security, as well as at raising its preparedness to provide an immediate response to hostile actions.
 An issue of key importance is ensuring impossibility of exploiting foreign intelligence for the purposes not determined within the laws of Ukraine.
 Another major factor of the Service reorganization is creating effective and democratic control system over the FISU activities.

 The recent dramatic changes in the world as well as in Ukraine have made the FISU elaborate new approaches of its further activities including Ukrainian reformation process, its various initiatives in the sphere of reorganization of entire state system, elimination of duplication in state bodies functions, responses to possible threats in the sphere of national defense.
 Besides, the FISU exerts every effort to adapt its structure and activities to new challenges which Ukraine faces on its road to a gradual integration into the European Union and the North Atlantic Treaty Organization and to enhance cooperation with neighboring and other countries in the field of regional and global security.

 On December 16, 2010 FISU and the "Yaroslaviv Val" publishing house presented a book Leaders of the Ukrainian Foreign Intelligence.
 The book uncovers information about intelligence agents of the Soviet Ukraine as well as Ukraine of 1918–1920.

+In December 2024, Ukrainian President Volodymyr Zelenskyy approved the new flag and emblem of the FISU.

 Mission

-The original missions of the Foreign Intelligence Service of Ukraine (SZR) are assigned as follows:
+The original missions of the SZRU as follows: